The National Institute for Biological Standards and Control (NIBSC)

 • Guidance for manufacturers of biological medicines

-Certification of batches of immunological medicinal products or medicinal products derived from human blood or plasma products (including plasma pools).
+This guidance is designed to provide information on the certification of batches of immunological medicinal products or medicinal products derived from human blood or plasma products (‘biological medicines’, including plasma pools), in accordance with the Human Medicines Regulations 2012.

-The regime for national certification by NIBSC will be as follows:
+The regime for national certification by the NIBSC works as follows up until the 31 December 2024:

-• Great Britain will carry out its own independent certification of batches of biological medicines at NIBSC.
-NIBSC will apply a risk-based approach to decide when to apply laboratory testing in addition to protocol review.
+• Great Britain carries out its own independent certification of batches of biological medicines at NIBSC.
+NIBSC applies a risk-based approach to decide when to apply laboratory testing in addition to protocol review [2].

 • The expectation is that NIBSC will independently test and certify batches that are to be used exclusively in the UK.

-• There will be new statutory fees to enable NIBSC as the UK National Control Laboratory to charge for certification and testing in Great Britain, broadly the same as the current fees charged by NIBSC in its role as an OCABR laboratory .
+• The statutory fees that apply enable NIBSC as the UK OMCL to charge for certification and testing in Great Britain.

-Where NIBSC certification is required, please submit samples and manufacturing protocol documentation as soon as available and (if applicable) evidence of previously obtained OCABR batch certification as soon as you have it (see [2] below).
-Please contact us at cpb@nibsc.org to discuss specific arrangements for your product.
+Where NIBSC certification is required, please submit samples and manufacturing protocol documentation as soon as available and (if applicable) evidence of previously obtained OCABR batch certification as soon as you have it (see footnote [2]).
+Please contact us at ControlTesting@mhra.gov.uk to discuss specific arrangements for your product.

-Wholesale dealers in Great Britain that import biological medicines from the EEA will be required to check that each batch has an appropriate NIBSC or Mutual Recognition Agreement certificate before placing on the market in Great Britain.
-This information can be obtained from the product’s Marketing Authorisation Holder.
+Wholesale dealers in Great Britain that import biological medicines from the EEA will be required to check that each batch has an appropriate NIBSC certificate before placing on the market in Great Britain.
+Information about certificates issued by NIBSC can be obtained from NIBSC.

 See further guidance on obtaining evidence of independent batch release certification and supply of medicines from Northern Ireland to Great Britain.